day8/re-frame/docs/clojurescript.md

 ## The Hard Bit

-The learning curve has been gentle.
+The learning curve so far as been gentle.
 Clojure has simple syntax and simple evaluation semantics.

-The steeper part of the Clojure learning curve is when you have to **_write code using pure functions and immutable data_**.
+The steeper part of the Clojure learning curve, and the part that takes most of the time to master, is figuring out how to **_write code using pure functions and immutable data_**.
-If you have previously only used imperative, place-oriented languages (eg. OO laguages), this is the paradigm change which takes time to click.
+If you have previously only used imperative, place-oriented languages (eg. OO laguages), this paradigm change takes time to click.

 But, of course, the purpose of this tutorial is to teach you to **_read_** Clojure, which is an easier skill.
 So, onward ...

 ## Immutable Data